skijit/notes/programming/data/mongo/mongodb-university.md

 - to run a script in the shell, just type: mongo < myfile.js
     - be sure to include a `use` statement at the top so it knows which db to use
 - my pwd: t**1
+- when you pass a parameter to mongo, it will use that db: `mongo <myDbName>`